Pheochromocytoma and Paraganglioma

 Diagnostic algorithm for suspected PCC or PGL: Figure 1.

 Surgical resection of the tumor is the mainstay of therapy.
 Surgery should be undertaken after medical optimization.
-The goals of preoperative medical therapy include optimal blood pressure, heart rate control, and volume expansion, as these patients are often volume contracted, to avoid perioperative morbidity and mortality associated with hypertensive crises, malignant arrhythmia, multiorgan failure.
+The goals of preoperative medical therapy include optimal BP control, heart rate control, and volume expansion, as these patients are often volume contracted, to avoid perioperative morbidity and mortality associated with hypertensive crises, malignant arrhythmia, multiorgan failure.

-1. Medical optimization: Optimal blood pressure control with combined alpha- and beta-blockade is essential prior to planned surgery along with adequate hydration with generous fluid and sodium intake.
-Target blood pressure should be in the low-normal range for age (<130/80 mm Hg and systolic blood pressure [SBP] >110 mm Hg in a standing position), while avoiding significant orthostatic hypotension or its symptoms.
-It is important to use alpha-blockade first, starting at least 10 to 14 days before surgery, and then follow with beta-blockade 3 to 4 days later (for controlling the risk of tachycardia and arrhythmia) to mitigate unopposed alpha-receptor stimulation, which could lead to catastrophic hypertension and cardiopulmonary decompensation.
+1. Medical optimization: Optimal BP control with combined alpha- and beta-blockade is essential prior to planned surgery along with adequate hydration with generous fluid and sodium intake.
+Target BP should be in the low-normal range for age (<130/80 mm Hg and systolic BP >110 mm Hg in a standing position), while avoiding significant orthostatic hypotension or its symptoms.
+It is important to use alpha-blockade first, starting ≥10 to 14 days before surgery, and then follow with beta-blockade 3 to 4 days later (for controlling the risk of tachycardia and arrhythmia) to mitigate unopposed alpha-receptor stimulation, which could lead to catastrophic hypertension and cardiopulmonary decompensation.
 Other agents that could be added include dihydropyridine calcium channel blockers, angiotensin-converting enzyme inhibitors (ACEIs), and angiotensin receptor blockers (ARBs), but it is best to avoid diuretics if possible.
+Anesthesia consultation is also imperative preoperatively, along with ensuring the availability of intraoperative IV phentolamine, IV nitroprusside, and IV beta-blockers, if needed.

 1) Alpha-adrenergic blockade: A nonselective alpha-blocker may be used, for instance, phenoxybenzamine 10 mg bid as a starting dose and titrated up to 60 mg bid.
 Alternatively, a selective alpha-1 adrenergic blocker such as doxazosin at a starting dose of 1 to 2 mg daily and titrated up to 16 mg bid may be used.

 2) Beta-adrenergic blockade: Beta-blocker therapy is used to control tachycardia.
-Beta-blockers should be initiated a few days after adequate blood pressure control has been achieved with alpha-blockade to attain a target heart rate of 60 to 80 beats per minute.
+Beta-blockers should be initiated a few days after adequate BP control has been achieved with alpha-blockade to attain a target heart rate of 60 to 80 beats per minute.

 2. Surgery: